codepath/android_guides/Dependency-Injection-with-Dagger-2.md

     @Inject SharedPreferences sharedPreferences;

     public void onCreate(Bundle savedInstance) {
+        // assign singleton instances to fields
         InjectorClass.inject(this);
     }
  ```

  * **Order of instantiation is automatically managed for you**.
 There is an implicit order in which your modules are often created.
-Dagger 2 walks through the dependency graph and generates code that is both easy to understand and trace, reducing the amount of boilerplate code you normally need to write to handle this aspect.
+Dagger 2 walks through the dependency graph and generates code that is both easy to understand and trace, reducing the amount of boilerplate code you normally need to write.
+It also helps simplify refactoring, since the developer is freed from needing to adjust the ordering in which the modules are instantiated.

  * **Easier unit and integration testing**  Because the dependency graph is created for us, we can easily swap out modules that make network responses that mock out this behavior.